ysthakur/CMSC320-Notes/Midterm 2 Review.md

 	- Do you ever care about both?
 2. Log Loss was mentioned briefly, but it would be fun to create a question that plays with the model’s confidence in its predictions, the thing log loss cares about.
 3. When might 80% accuracy not be meaningful?
 If your data is super heavy with one particular class, how might you better see what’s going on with the model?
+	- Class imbalance would make accuracy less useful
-	- Confusion matrix
+	- Confusion matrix can help look at results.
+Also precision, recall
-4. Make sure you understand the difference between train test split and the different forms of cross validation.
+1. Make sure you understand the difference between train test split and the different forms of cross validation.
 HW5 is a good guide here, since you got to practice a few different examples.
 These concepts are all a little similar, so make sure there’s no mental clashing between them.
 Would we ever do 2 fold cross validation?
 Why or why not?
-5. Over and underfitting are really important concepts.
+2. Over and underfitting are really important concepts.
 Try creating a dataset and designing and overfit tree and an underfit one.
 Understand the signs of over and underfitting, and how you might fix them.
-6. What do fit() and predict() do?
+3. What do fit() and predict() do?

 ### [KNN](ML/Classification/KNN.md)